Best Bed Rails & Safety Rails for Elderly Parents 2026

 • Solid floor-standing base

-• Works with adjustable/smart beds
+• Works with adjustable and smart beds

 Cons